dhis2/dhis2-docs/src/commonmark/en/content/android/value-types-supported.md

 # Value types supported

-The following is a comprehensive list of all value types available in DHIS2, and notes on whether or not these have been implemented in the Android Capture app.
+The following is a comprehensive list of all value types available in DHIS 2, and notes on whether or not these have been implemented in the Android Capture app.

 Any issues around using a particular feature with Android are highlighted with an exclamation mark \!.